Berberine, or berberine hydrochloride, is a compound in several plants, including goldenseal, barberry, Oregon grape, and tree turmeric.

 Research has suggested that berberine can help treat diabetes, obesity, and inflammation, among other conditions.
 However, side effects can include upset stomach and nausea.

 Berberine has been a part of Chinese and Ayurvedic medicine for thousands of years.
-It works in multiple ways in the body and is able to make changes within the body’s cells.
+It works in the body in multiple ways and is able to make changes within the body’s cells.

 The following are conditions that berberine may help treat, according to research.

-Some research suggests that berberine has anti-inflammatory properties, which means that it could help treat diabetes and other inflammation-related health conditions.
+Some 2014 research suggests that berberine has anti-inflammatory properties, which means it could help treat diabetes and other inflammation-related health conditions.

 Research has shown that berberine may work as a diabetes treatment.
-Studies have found that it can have positive effects on blood sugar, triglycerides, and insulin.
+Studies have found that it can have positive effects on:

-According to other research, berberine shows promise as a potential diabetes treatment, especially for those who cannot take existing antidiabetic drugs, due to heart disease, liver failure, or kidney problems.
+According to 2014 research, berberine shows promise as a potential diabetes treatment, especially for those who cannot take existing anti-diabetic drugs due to heart disease, liver failure, or kidney problems.

-Another meta-analysis found that berberine combined with lifestyle changes worked better to lower blood glucose than lifestyle changes alone.
+Another literature review found that berberine combined with lifestyle changes worked better to lower blood glucose than lifestyle changes alone.